All Articles

 Growing Money: Investing Can Be Rewarding, but It's Also Risky

 A savings account is a great place to store your money at first.
 It’s safe and it pays a little interest.
 But it won’t make you rich!
-Growing your money requires that you move some of it into investments with a higher rate of return.
+Growing your money requires that you move some of it into investments with a potentially higher rate of return.

 Many financial experts suggest that your money should be growing somewhere between 5% and 10% per year.
 You won’t get that from a savings account these days.